-The culmination of these findings helped Monica to get off the blood sugar insulin rollercoaster that she had been on since she was ten!
-Her life, health, mood and energy levels changed radically.
+The culmination of these findings helped Monica to get off the blood sugar-insulin rollercoaster that she had been on since she was ten!
+As a result, her life, health, mood and energy levels changed radically.

 Enter Nutrient Density

-Seven years ago, I started the Optimising Nutrition blog as a place to share my analysis, findings, and learnings.
+Seven years ago, I started the Optimising Nutrition blog to share my analysis, findings, and learnings.

-Many people in the low-carb and emerging keto space were excited about my observations around the food insulin index.
+Many people in the low-carb and then-emerging keto space were excited about my observations around the food insulin index.
 Many used it to stabilise their glucose and increase their ketones.

-For some time, much of my research and thinking revolved around blood sugar stability.
+Much of my research and thinking revolved around blood sugar stability for some time.
 However, I saw a 2012 lecture by Matt Lalonde on quantifying nutrient density that impacted me.
 I realised that the problem with the lowest insulin index foods was that they were also primarily fat and deficient in nutrients.

 To help Monica and other people managing diabetes get enough of ALL the essential nutrients they require while keeping their blood glucose stable, I used my engineering experience to create a multi-criteria analysis that combined nutrient density and the insulin index.

 I used the same process to determine the optimal motorway alignment and infrastructure investment decisions at work as I did to make better food choices tailored for an individual’s goals, context, and preferences.

 Low carb seemed to help many people stabilise their blood glucose levels, and some found they could lose weight by simply reducing their carbs.